Timecop: Novelization

-In September 1994, a novelization of the film was written by author S.D.
-Perry was published by Penguin.
+In September 1994, a novelization of the film was written by author S. D. Perry and published by Penguin.

 Sequel and franchise

 The film was followed by a TV series of the same name, running for nine episodes in 1997 on ABC.
-It starred T.W.
-King as Jack Logan and Cristi Conaway as Claire Hemmings.
+It starred T. W. King as Jack Logan and Cristi Conaway as Claire Hemmings.

 A direct-to-DVD sequel, Timecop 2: The Berlin Decision, was released in 2003, starring Jason Scott Lee and Thomas Ian Griffith, and directed by Steve Boyum.
-In 2010, Universal Pictures announced a remake of the film, to be written by Mark and Brian Gunn.
+In 2010, Universal Pictures announced a remake of the film, to be written by Mark and Brian Gunn, but it was never made.

 The film, which was originally based on a comic, was adapted into a two-issue comic book series of the same name.
 A game based on the movie was developed by Cryo Interactive and released on the SNES in 1995.
 Additionally, a series of tie-in novels by author Dan Parkinson published in 1997–1999 featured the Jack Logan character from the television series.